-Once you have researched the possibilities and identified your desired career, look closely at where you are at now.
-You don't live in a vacuum where you can just move anytime you want.
-There are responsibilities and obligations.
+There are also responsibilities and obligations.
 Be realistic.
 Your awareness of your current playing field will give you an idea of what risks you can take without hurting other people or reneging on your responsibilities.

 Often, the best career choice for you may only appear after a series of frustrating jobs.
 Chances are you may outgrow the career you thought was just right for you.